opf/openproject/docs/system-admin-guide/authentication/authentication-faq/README.md

 ## Is it possible to only allow authentication via SSO (not via user name / password)?

-Yes, for Enterprise on-premises and Community Edition there is a [configuration option](../../../installation-and-operations/configuration/#disable-password-login) to disable the password login.
+Yes, for Enterprise on-premises and Community edition there is a [configuration option](../../../installation-and-operations/configuration/#disable-password-login) to disable the password login.

 ## Which authentication providers are supported for single sign-on?